What to Stock Up on for Winter

 6. Convenient Camping Stove or Butane Stove

 You may think you can use your barbecue, but you may want to think again.
 It would use way too much fuel to boil water.
 I’d steer clear of a kerosene heater and stove.
-They have been known to be especially risky, particularly if people ignore the warnings and put them to use indoors.
+They have been known to be especially risky, mainly if people ignore the warnings and put them to use indoors.

 7. Start Stocking Up on the Essentials for Winter